Editor’s Note -This story was mostly written the day after Willie Randolph was fired by Mets in 2008 – MH

-What?
 I couldn’t believe what I was hearing.
 I told him that his paper’s actions were unethical and that I would print what he said.
 He didn’t seem to care, I printed it, and even have repeated it on dozens of radio shows since.
 No one seems to be too disturbed by it.

-The truth is, Peterson’s input played a role, and as he was the “CEO of Pitching”, but his “I’ll fix him in 10 minutes” comment, perpetuated as the REASON, is regurgitated nonsense.
+The truth is, Peterson’s input played a role in the trade, and as he was the “CEO of Pitching”, but his “I’ll fix him in 10 minutes” comment, perpetuated as the REASON, is regurgitated nonsense.
 Much like the oft-repeated “Play it again, Sam” line from “Casablanca”, it doesn’t exist and is a myth.
 Also, John Franco and Al Leiter, while liked by ownership, were not asked for their input at the time of the deal.
 At that time, there was a growing resentment between certain members of the media, the two aforementioned veterans, and the manager.

 Again, sound familiar?